What Is Pineapple?

-When European explorers found a fruit that looked like a pine cone in South America in the 17th century, they called it a pineapple.
+Pineapple is a large tropical fruit with a spiky, tough skin and sweet insides.
+When European explorers came across it in South America in the 17th century, they called it a pineapple because of its pinecone appearance.
 The scaly bumps on the outside are called "eyes."
 Slice it open, and you'll find bright yellow flesh that's both sweet and tart.

 For centuries, pineapples were so rare that only very wealthy people could afford to buy them.
 Some people even rented the exotic fruit to display at dinner parties.
 Today, they grow in tropical and subtropical countries like the Philippines, Indonesia, India, and China.
 Grocers and markets carry them all over the world.